 Substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
 All substantive changes are required to be reported to SACSCOC in advance either as a notice or as a request for approval.
 This SACSCOC policy statement can be found at Substantive Change for SACSCOC Accreditated Institutions.

-Details regarding substantive change reporting responsibilities and information on what constitutes a substantive change can be found in the Florida Tech Policy for Reporting Substantive Changes (currently under revision).
+Details regarding substantive change reporting responsibilities and information on what constitutes a substantive change can be found in the Florida Tech Policy for Reporting Substantive Change.
 All substantive changes and changes that could be consider a substantive change should be brought to the university's Accreditation Liaison as soon as discussion of the change begins.

-SACSCOC provides signficant resources to understand what is a substantive change on their Substantive Change Website.
+SACSCOC provides significant resources to understand what is a substantive change on their Substantive Change Website.

 For questions about substantive change, please contact Jessica Ickes at email@example.com